dead-claudia/thallium/roadmap.md

     - Feature parity with most other heavy frameworks
 6. Add `t.runOptions` getter/setter for default run options
 7. Add some useful things for test generation and reporters like getting the full test name
-8. Make reports backed by a per-run persistent tree, and convert the public API to expose only getters
+8. Make reports backed by a tree, and convert the public API to expose only getters
     - Abstracts away the internal representation
     - Reduce reporter GC
+9. Cache the settings for child tests after they are re-locked
+    - This gets rid of all the tree climbing nonsense that currently exists
+    - This will streamline settings a *lot* more
-9. Add file watching support
+10. Add file watching support
     - Just invoke the CLI with `--force-local` and the appropriate Node flags on each change.
 Way easier than trying to clean up `node_modules`, and you get more easily reproduced runs
-10. Add the ability to programmatically skip a test before it completes
+11. Add the ability to programmatically skip a test before it completes
     - Required for integration tests
     - `t.skip()`/`reflect.skip()` throws an `reflect.Skip` (an Error subclass) to skip a test
-11. Expose `thallium/internal` as `reflect.internal()`
+12. Expose `thallium/internal` as `reflect.internal()`
-12. Expose a detached `reflect` via `t.reflect()`
+13. Expose a detached `reflect` via `t.reflect()`
     - Mainly for easier testing/etc.
-13. Load bundle automatically, and implement `data-*` attribute options.
+14. Load bundle automatically, and implement `data-*` attribute options

 ## 0.4.x
 (not blocking 0.4.0)